Combustor: Air flow paths

 Cooling air is air that is injected through small holes in the liner to generate a layer (film) of cool air to protect the liner from the combustion temperatures.
 The implementation of cooling air has to be carefully designed so it does not directly interact with the combustion air and process.
 In some cases, as much as 50% of the inlet air is used as cooling air.
-There are several different methods of injecting this cooling air, and the method can influence the temperature profile that the liner is exposed to (see Liner, above).
+There are several different methods of injecting this cooling air, and the method can influence the temperature profile that the liner is exposed to (see § Liner).